uvarc/rc-learning/content/notes/slurm-from-cli/section3.md

 $sbatch myjob.slurm
 Submitted batch job 36805
 ```
 Always remember that you submit your **job script** and not your executable or interpreter script.

+**Exercise**

+From your working directory where  hello.slurm is, submit the job.

 ## Monitoring a Job